An interpretable unsupervised representation learning for high precision measurement in particle physics: INTRODUCTION

 In this work, we present a fully unsupervised DL approach capable of performing precise measurements.
 We focus on the charge and position measurements of particles (nuclei) using silicon microstrip detectors (SSDs)~\cite{Seidel:2019hty,Wei:2020lpl}, which are among the most fundamental physical observables in many areas of particle physics, such as cosmic-ray composition and rigidity measurements in spaceborne experiments~\cite{AMS:2021nhj}, and final-state particle identification and track reconstruction in heavy-ion experiments~\cite{Zhou:2022pxl}.

 The detector response exhibits a complex and nonlinear dependence on the charge and impact position of the incident particle.
 Consequently, conventional charge and position reconstruction methods rely on elaborate calibration procedures and prior knowledge of particle species~\cite{Ambrosi:2017gez, Jia:2020zuo}.
 Such priors are typically derived from auxiliary detectors, introducing considerable detection inefficiency and potential bias.
-These motivate the development of an unsupervised alternative.
-Furthermore, no existing algorithm can simultaneously reconstruct both charge and position.
+In particular, conventional charge reconstruction requires prior species identification from other subdetectors, creating a circular dependency between charge measurement and particle identification.
+Moreover, the calibration itself relies on simulation-derived correction functions, so any mismodeling of the detector response propagates directly into the measured charge.
+An unsupervised method that learns directly from the raw detector signals removes both dependencies, enabling standalone reconstruction without auxiliary detectors or simulation-tuned calibrations.
+Furthermore, no conventional SSD reconstruction algorithm simultaneously determines both charge and position, because the respective calibrations are performed independently with different auxiliary inputs.
+While supervised multi-task neural networks can in principle perform such joint regression~\cite{Pata:2021oez}, they require labeled training data derived from simulation or auxiliary detectors.

 AutoEncoders (AE)~\cite{autoencoder, BALDI198953} are a widely used framework for unsupervised learning.
 An AE consists of an encoder that compresses input data into a latent representation and a decoder that reconstructs the original features.
 By training to minimize reconstruction error, AEs learn compact representations of the data.
 However, standard AEs lack explicit control over the latent distribution, rendering the learned representations not fully interpretable and thus unsuitable for precise measurements.
 Previous extensions such as Variational AutoEncoders (VAEs)~\cite{kingma2014auto,rezende2014stochastic} and Wasserstein AutoEncoders (WAEs)~\cite{tolstikhin2018wasserstein} incorporate regularization terms to impose global constraints on latent distributions, thereby improving overall controllability.
 Still, there is a lack of fine-grained control over the internal structure of the latent space.